 The Georges Martin Ritual is crammed full of symbolism.
 Its origins are unknown but it has much in common with the earliest Scottish workings.
 There is no incense used but it is easy to see why Annie Besant thought so much of it that she introduced elements from it into the Lauderdale working.
 The Magic Flute, Mozart’s famous Masonic opera, gives a flavour of the approach of this working which has considerable appeal, whilst also offering much to those of humanitarian principles.
 This working is commonly used throughout most of our Order in other countries, notably in France, but also very similar versions are in use by other Grand Lodges.

-A few things are of note.
-The last named Martin rituals (actually “Georges Martin working”) have little to do with the first ritual named above.
+The last named Martin rituals (actually “Georges Martin working”) have little to do with the first ritual named in this little article.
 “The Georges Martin Working” was named after Martin, but isn’t the ritual that he wrote.
 It is actually a ‘very British’ ritual with an officer in the South, deacons, etc..

 “Lauderdale Ritual has evolved from the Dharma Ritual” is not very specific.
 More about that below.